firatdemirag/CV-people-counter/README.md

 ## Usage

-For help and to see other arguments, --help or -h
+For help and to see other arguments, `--help` or `-h`:

 ```
 python cv-people-counter.py --help
 ```

+## Acknowledgements

+This project is an improvement/modification to https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/.